aalmuut/aalmuut/README.md

 ### Hi there ...
-I am a potato data scientist and I am working on 👋
+My name is Aliya Mutiyara I am a Data Analyst/Data Scientist 👋

 <!--
 **aalmuut/aalmuut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Machine Learning Engineer and Data Analysis
+- 🔭 I’m currently working on ... jobless
-- 🌱 I’m currently learning Data Science and Web Developer
+- 🌱 I’m currently learning ... deep dive Data Scientist
-- 👯 I’m looking to collaborate on Data
+- 👯 I’m looking to collaborate on ...
+Data Analysis
-- 🤔 I’m looking for help with seeking a happy job
+- 🤔 I’m looking for help with ...
+Big Data (my laptop.s spec could not handle it :( )
-- 💬 Ask me about Data and Minimalism
+- 💬 Ask me about ...
+Anything
-- 📫 How to reach me: mutiyara@protonmail.com
+- 📫 How to reach me: ...
+[YouTube Channel](http://likedin.com/in/aliyamu)
-- 😄 Pronouns: a a l m u u t
+- 😄 Pronouns: ...
+She/Her
-- ⚡ Fun fact: I don't like showering
+- ⚡ Fun fact: ...
+I like sleeping
 -->